trizist/5ps/README.md

 ## 🌌 Vision

-Create a decentralized financial platform that bridges the **AliOm Five Pillars** concept with the **Finternet** vision using space assets from NASA, SpaceX, and the ISS.
+Create a decentralized financial platform that bridges the **Alium Five Pillars** concept with the **Finternet** vision using space assets from NASA, SpaceX, and the ISS.
 This application tokenizes space-related assets and utilizes Solana's Unified Ledger to create a seamless, global financial ecosystem that connects Earth and space communities while embodying Islamic finance principles.

 ---